 The Journal of Food Science reports the positive effects of CLA on bone mass.
 A study performed on mice with a CLA-containing diet and extra dietary calcium levels improved CLA effects, which may prevent osteoporosis. (x)

-Another study supports CLA, showing the positive influence on calcium and bone metabolism, exerting an anti-osteoporotic effect.
+Another study supports it, showing the positive influence on calcium and bone metabolism, exerting an anti-osteoporotic effect.
 The study proved that mice fed it noticeably maintained higher bone mineral density. (x)

-A study performed on 136 postmenopausal women, averaging 68 years of age, showed supplementing with CLA positively benefited their bone mineral density. (x)
+A study performed on 136 postmenopausal women, averaging 68 years of age, showed supplementing with it positively benefited their bone mineral density. (x)